RHoKAustralia/take-heart-australia/README.md

 This is a project created during RHoK Sydney Summer Hackathon 2017.
 (25th-26th Nov) There are at least 9 developers working on this during the weekend.
 So the codebase is a bit messy, and requires refactor and tidying up before continuing the work.

+This is currently hosted in AWS elastic beanstack(?), and you need to deploy manually every time you want to make changes to the website **Need more documentation here**

 ## How to run the project

 * #### Install dependencies